-Kuula Business users can add a Google Analytics id to their account and collect and analyze traffic data from each post & tour you published.
-The data is collcted on your content appearing on the main Kuula page, on your custo domain and in any place you embed the content across the web.
+Kuula Business users can add a Google Analytics id to their account and analyze traffic data from each published post & tour.
+The data is collected on your content appearing on the Kuula page, under your custom domain and in any place you embed the content across the web.

 This data can give you a deep insight into where your users come from and how they interact with your content.
-The colleced data is also statistical and anonymous, so it does not invade your vistors privacy, which is a good thing to think about these days!
+The collected data is also statistical and anonymous, so it does not invade your visitors privacy, which is a good thing to think about these days!

 Google Analytic setup

 If you never used Google Analytics to analyze traffic on a website, you can register for this service, for free, at their website.